 The entryway is small and dark.
 There are a number of shoes by the door along with a large wooden coat rack and umbrella stand.
 Claire has never seen an umbrella stand before, except maybe in movies.
-She leaves her suitcase beside it, hurrying to follow Art who is disappearing around a corner past a large wooden staircase.
+She leaves her suitcase beside it, hurrying to follow Art around a corner and past a large wooden staircase.

 It is perfect.

 “You like kitchens?”
-Art asks, resting the towel on an island in the middle of the room and unfolding it to reveal several large, ripe strawberries.
+Art asks, resting the towel on an island in the middle of the room and unfolding it to reveal several plump, ripe strawberries.

 Claire nods, still devouring the room, her eyes drawn to a glass-fronted cupboard filled with varying pieces of teaware.
 “My parents had a beautiful kitchen.”